dinhomathias/Amc/Hosting-a-bot-for-free-at-baum.xyz.md

 Confirm that you want to trust the host and enter the password if you are asked to do so.

 #### Windows
-Install [puTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and open it.
+Install [puTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and start it.

 In the field *Host Name (or IP address)* enter the IP address of your server.
-As the connection type, select *SSH* and the Port should be *22*.
+As the connection type, select *SSH* and set *Port* to *22*.
 You can save these settings my entering a name in the field below *Saved Sessions* and clicking *Save*.
-Then, click *Open* and enter your username and password, when asked.
+Then, click *Open* and enter your username and password when asked to do so.

 ### Setup
 First, install the Python package manager `pip` (replace `python-pip` with `python3-pip` if you want to use Python 3).